A coupled fully kinetic hydrogen transport and ductile phase-field fracture framework for modeling hydrogen embrittlement: Results and discussion

 \subsection{Effect of strain rate on tensile test with in-situ hydrogen charging}

 In this section, we investigate the influence of the applied strain rate on hydrogen embrittlement.
 The experimental results for comparison are also obtained from Moro et al. \cite{Moro2010}.
-All specimens were pre-charged under hydrogen gas pressure of 30 MPa for 30 min.
+All specimens were pre-charged under a hydrogen gas pressure of 30~MPa for 30~min \cite{Moro2010}.
+Numerically, this pre-charging step was modeled using a stress-free geometry for a duration of 30~min, where a constant boundary concentration $c_{\mathrm{B}}$ is prescribed at the outer surface according to Sieverts' law.
+Fig.~(\ref{Fig: Rate}a) shows the concentration profile at the end of the pre-charging simulations, which is the initial state for the loading simulations.
 Subsequently, tensile tests were performed in-situ under the same hydrogen environment at strain rates of $5 \times 10 ^{-3} \, \mathrm{s}^{-1}$, $5 \times 10 ^{-5} \, \mathrm{s}^{-1}$ and $5 \times 10 ^{-7} \, \mathrm{s}^{-1}$.
 The material properties are similar to those specified in Section \ref{Section: Pressure}.

-The stress-strain results presented in Fig.~(\ref{Fig: Rate}a) show a progressive loss of ductility with decreasing strain rate.
-Fig.~(\ref{Fig: Rate}b) provides the corresponding contour plots of hydrogen concentration and damage patterns.
+The stress-strain results presented in Fig.~(\ref{Fig: Rate}b) show a progressive loss of ductility with decreasing strain rate.
+Fig.~(\ref{Fig: Rate}c) provides the corresponding contour plots of hydrogen concentration and damage patterns.
 At the highest strain rate ($5 \times 10 ^{-3} \, \mathrm{s}^{-1}$), the damage initiates at the surface, showing several shallow circumferential cracks.
 These cracks remain localized near the skin due to the limited time available for hydrogen diffusion during the rapid loading.
 This eventually leads to the formation of a main crack resulting in failure.

 The intermediate case ($5 \times 10 ^{-5} \, \mathrm{s}^{-1}$) exhibits a damage pattern similar to that discussed in Section~\ref{Section: Pressure}; however, the failure strain drops from $\approx$ 16 \% to 15 \% due to the additional hydrogen uptake during the 30-minute pre-charging period.
 Finally, the slowest rate ($5 \times 10 ^{-7} \, \mathrm{s}^{-1}$) results in a single crack propagating from the center of the specimen toward the surface, a morphology similar to the hydrogen-free reference case Fig.~(\ref{Fig: Pressure}b).
 This occurs because the extremely low loading rate allows sufficient time for hydrogen to diffuse uniformly throughout the specimen cross-section.
 Consequently, the critical work density $w_\mathrm{c}$ becomes spatially uniform and reaches its degraded state according to Eq.~(\ref{Eq: wc}), eliminating the concentration gradients that drive surface initiation in the faster cases.
 Similar mechanism has been proposed using a GTN model by Pinto et al. \cite{Pinto2024simulation} and Fern{\'a}ndez-Pis{\'o}n et al. \cite{fernandez2026oxygen}.
 These results clearly illustrate the transition from surface-limited cracking at high strain rates to bulk-dominated fracture at lower rates.